Ruchikumari94/multisite/README.txt

 <<<<<<< HEAD
 * tesing for jekins
 =======
- * new changes begin for stage server
+ * new changes begin for remote server
 >>>>>>> 7f5e18a2f57810f94b6cf161d86f042c50aa423e
 =======
  * new changes begin